 Contact Connie [email protected] to register for the group.

 If you are between the ages of 20-45 and looking to meet others who are providing support to a parent or grandparent with dementia, please join us for our young carers support group!
 We will be discussing the experience of supporting someone with dementia while trying to balance your own life commitments such as work, school and kids.

-Contact Alice [email protected] to register for this group
+Contact Heather [email protected] to register for this group

 Telephone Support Groups